AlexLongmuir/regretless-3/app/onboarding/README.md

 # Onboarding Flow

-This directory contains the complete onboarding flow for the Regretless app, designed to guide new users through the app introduction, subscription purchase, and authentication process.
+This directory contains the complete onboarding flow for the Dreamer app, designed to guide new users through the app introduction, subscription purchase, and authentication process.

 ## Flow Overview